 The redefined staging of the works of art that occupy the four ambulatories allows optimal use of the sculptures.
 The finds, essentially from fortuitous discoveries in various locations in the urban area and suburbs, are placed according to the conventional topographical criterion: inside the Servian walls, consular roads, Tiber, etc.

 The garden towards Piazza dei Cinquecento, which has been the entrance to the Museum since its origins, is also the result of a substantial restoration that has brought it back to the appearance of the 1950s and houses epigraphic material, mainly of a funerary nature, and various architectural material.
 The funerary steles mostly date back to the end of the Republican age - the early imperial age, while the altars refer to the first two centuries of the empire.
 Sarcophagi and funerary statues are in the driveway.
 The epigraphic section of the Museum is presented today in a new exhibition that aims to illustrate the birth and spread of Latin writing through the display of a rich collection of finds identified within the vast heritage of the Museum.

-For the opening times and guidelines please check the official website
+For updates and guidelines please check the official website.

 To find out about all accessibility services, visit the Rome accessible section.